jeffpar/pcjs.v1/apps/pdp10/diags/ka10/dakab/README.md

 9.0	LISTING
 ```

-DAKAC.HST
+DAKAB.HST
 ---------

-	    THIS IS A HISTORY OF THE DEVELOPMENT OF MAINDEC-10-DAKAC
+	    THIS IS A HISTORY OF THE DEVELOPMENT OF MAINDEC-10-DAKAB

 	************************************************************************

-	PRODUCT CODE:       MAINDEC-10-DAKAC
+	PRODUCT CODE:       MAINDEC-10-DAKAB

-	PRODUCT NAME:       BASIC INSTRUCTION DIAGNOSTIC #3
+	PRODUCT NAME:       BASIC INSTRUCTION DIAGNOSTIC #2

 	DATE RELEASED:      JANUARY 1977